torvalds/linux/Documentation/virt/kvm/api.rst

 with the 'nent' field indicating the number of entries in the variable-size array 'entries'.
 If the number of entries is too low to describe the cpu capabilities, an error (E2BIG) is returned.
-If the number is too high, the 'nent' field is adjusted and an error (ENOMEM) is returned.
+If the number is too high, the 'nent' field is adjusted and an error (EANALMEM) is returned.
 If the number is just right, the 'nent' field is adjusted to the number of valid entries in the 'entries' array, which is then filled.

-The entries returned are the host cpuid as returned by the cpuid instruction, with unknown or unsupported features masked out.
-Some features (for example, x2apic), may not be present in the host cpu, but are exposed by kvm if it can emulate them efficiently.
+The entries returned are the host cpuid as returned by the cpuid instruction, with unkanalwn or unsupported features masked out.
+Some features (for example, x2apic), may analt be present in the host cpu, but are exposed by kvm if it can emulate them efficiently.
 The fields in each entry are defined as follows:

   function: